Inca Trail Permits and Availability 2018 and 2019

 We strongly recommend you to Act NOW with your online bookings. -We are now taking bookings for trek departures in 2019.

 We have been informed by the government that Inca Trail Trek Permits for departures in 2019 will go on sale in early October.
 (Last year trek permits for some dates in April, May and June sold out within a few hours so you must book much earlier this year).
 Please try to book before the end of September if possible to avoid disappointment.
 (Permits are so limited every year... we recommend you to book (9-7 months in advance)

-On this page we want to show in real time the space available for the classic Inca Trail also called inca , this page is connected to the system of the ministry of culture, so you will see the same as in the website of the Ministry of Culture.
+On this page we want to show in real time the space available for the classic Inca Trail to Machu Picchu, this page is connected to the system of the Ministry of Culture, so you will see the same as in the website of the Ministry.

-Tours in the inca trail are the unique in Peru that need a permit, these permits change day after day in order to protect the inca trail, thats why this trekking is so especial and is continuing considered in 2016 as the best hikes in the world.
+Tours in the Inca Trail are the unique in Peru that need a permit, these permits change day after day in order to protect the inca trail, thats why this trekking is so especial and is continuing considered in 2018 as the best hikes in the world.